-It has been confirmed however, that results day will be on the 24 August 2023 for GCSEs.
+It has also been confirmed that results day will be on the 24th August 2023 for GCSEs.

 Examinations are a very important part of your time at Melbourn Village College.
 This section is designed to provide easy access to up-to-date information on examinations.
 A number of documents which provide important information on what to expect during examinations are available to download in the panel on the left of this page.
 Important documents covering the current JCQ rules and regulations can also be found below.
 These rules and regulations must be adhered to by all pupils taking examinations at MVC.
 The college provides an internal appeals procedure which is available on the left.